- [email protected]415 979 2324Download vCard

 Association of Marine Underwriters of San Francisco

 Maritime Law Association of the United States

 Mr. Cummins graduated from University of California Hastings College of Law in 1996.
-While at Hastings, in addition to being a member of the Hastings Law Journal, he clerked for the Honorable Carlos Bea of the San Francisco Superior Court, who is now a Circuit Judge for the United States Court of Appeals, Ninth Circuit.
+While at Hastings, in addition to being a member of the Hastings Law Journal, he clerked for the Honorable Carlos Bea, who is now a Circuit Judge for the United States Court of Appeals, Ninth Circuit.
 Prior to Hastings, Mr. Cummins obtained a Bachelor of Science degree in Finance (summa cum laude) from Golden Gate University in 1985.